Fungal Nail

 What do fungal nail infections look like?

-Nail fungus tends to start at the top of the nail, gradually moving down the sides until it reaches the base of the nail known as the nail matrix.
+Nail fungus tends to start at the top of the nail, gradually moving down the sides of the nail.
+If left untreated, it will reach the base of the nail known as the nail matrix.

-Nail infections are characterised by thickening or distorting of the nail.
+Nail infections often show thickening or distorting of the nail.
 Often a yellow or brown colour will develop over time moving down the nail as the infection moves.

 Fungal nail treatment